mfaizsyahmi/WindowNotifyOverlay_AHK2/Classes.md

 Where the popup would be placed in the stack is dictated by the owner `WindowNotifyOverlay`'s `StackOrder` property.

 #### `SubElement[key]`
-Gets reference to a sub-element of the popup.
+Gets reference to a sub-element of the popup, which is an HTMLElement.
 Valid key names are the keys of the static `qsMap`.

 ### Instance Methods
 All the following methods except `Remove()` returns the popup instance so you can chain multiple methods in a single call.